1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 Coding vs. non-coding regions

-Genotyping read depth
+Maximum read depth filters

-Across all species, annual substitution rate estimates increase rapidly with increasing maximum read depth cutoff to an asymptotic maximum substitution rate estimate (Figure 4).
-Most species reached their asymptotic substitution rate at a maximum read depth cutoff between 50 and 150 reads.
-GAM modeling indicated that read depth was a significant predictor of substitution rate estimate (p < 0.0001), and a Kruskal-Wallis test confirmed that substitution rates varied significantly among cumulative read depth bins (e.g. read depth of 10-20, 10-30, 10-40 … 10-500).
-This effect was driven primarily by significant pairwise differences between read depth bins with a cutoff < 100 and read depth bins with a cutoff > 100, where mutation rate estimates stabilized.
-Similar to previous tests, relative patterns among species remained the same with increasing read depth.
+At maximum read depth thresholds less than ~150-200, annual substitution rate estimates vary with increasing maximum read depth cutoff (Figure 4).
+Most species’ substitution rate estimates level out at a maximum read depth cutoff between 150 and 250 reads.
+GAM modeling indicated that read depth was a significant predictor of substitution rate estimate (p << 0.0001), and a Kruskal-Wallis test confirmed that substitution rates varied significantly (p = 0.005) among cumulative read depth bins (e.g. read depth of 10-20, 10-30, 10-40 … 10-500).
+This effect was driven primarily by variability below a maximum read depth of approximately 150, where mutation rate estimates stabilized.

 Divergence date estimates